Class Schedules and Catalog Background Image

 Course Typically Offered: Fall, Spring, and Summer

 This course introduces the use of probability techniques, hypothesis testing, and predictive techniques to facilitate decision-making.
 Topics include descriptive statistics; probability and sampling distributions; statistical inference; correlation and linear regression; analysis of variance, chi-square, and t-tests; and application of technology for statistical analysis, including the interpretation of the relevance of statistical findings.
 Students use appropriate statistical techniques to analyze and interpret applications based on data from a broad range of disciplines.
 The course includes just-in-time support for these topics.
-UC CREDIT LIMITATION: Credit for BTEC 180/BTEC 180H, BUS 204/BUS 204H, MATH 103/MATH 103S, PSYC 104/PSYC 104H, or SOC 125.
-Some CSU campuses may also impose this credit limitation.
+UC CREDIT LIMITATION: Maximum credit MATH 103S 4 units.
+Credit for BTEC 180/BTEC 180H, BUS 204/BUS 204H, MATH 103/MATH 103S, PSYC 104/PSYC 104H, or SOC 125.

 MATH 105: Concepts and Structures of Elementary Mathematics I